Dr. Neil Phillips

-Neil has been active in archaeology since 1997, completing his 1st degree in 1999, followed by a research Ph.D. in 2004.
-His Ph.D. focused on castles of the southern March of Wales and involved a considerable amount of survey work; eventually proposing a viable alternative for the dating and interpretation of earthwork castles of the Norman period.
+Dr Phillips has been active in archaeology since 1997, completing his 1st degree in 1999, followed by a research PhD in 2004.
+His PhD focused on earthwork castles (motte & bailey) of the southern March of Wales and involved a considerable amount of survey work; and led to a viable alternative for the dating and interpretation of earthwork castles of the Norman period.

-His favored period is the Palaeolithic, an interest that he has pursued not only in Wales but also Spain, Gibraltar, and Morocco; working for The National History Museum, The National Museum of Wales and Oxford Brookes University.
+His favoured period is the Palaeolithic, an interest that he has pursued not only in Wales but also in Spain, Gibraltar, and Morocco; working for The National History Museum, The National Museum of Wales and Oxford Brookes University.

 Over the intervening years, involvement in commercial archaeology has familiarised Dr Phillips with a range of archaeological periods from Mesolithic to WW2, however; the bias, in S Wales at least, tends towards either Roman or Industrial.